-The space on which the dual quantum field theory lives is recovered by taking the limit $ds^2_\mathrm{QFT} = \lim_{r\rightarrow \infty} r^{-2} ds^2$.
 Since the correspondence relates a $(d+1)$-dimensional theory to a $d$-dimensional one it is also called ``holographic'' duality.
 The radial coordinate has a physical interpretation as energy scale.
 The high-energy or UV limit in the field theory is identified with the $r\rightarrow \infty$ limit in the AdS geometry whereas the low-energy IR limit is $r\rightarrow 0$.

 On shell the asymptotic behavior of the fields in AdS in a large $r$ expansion is

 The exponents $\Delta_{\pm}$ obey $\Delta_- < \Delta_+$ and depend on the nature of the field, e.g. for a scalar field of mass $m$ they are $\Delta_{\pm} = \frac 1 2 (d\pm \sqrt{d^2+4m^2L^2})$.
 We note that for a scalar field in asymptotically AdS, masses in the range $-d^2/4<m^2<0$ are perfectly regular and do not imply any acausality or instability \citep{Breitenlohner:1982jf}.